yan7109/PokemonGoMove/README.md

 ## Main Components
 - A blank iOS project, used in Debug mode for `Simulate Location`
 - A web interface made via Sinatra to interact with PokemonGo from [PokemonGoControllerSuite](https://github.com/adin283/PokemonGoControllerSuite/tree/master/PokemonGoController)
-- an AppleScript for sending GPS location signals
+- An AppleScript for sending GPS location signals

 ## System Requirement